ykiu/gql-in-ts/README.md

 # gql-in-ts

 A type-safe way to write GraphQL.
-Express your query as a plain JavaScript object and get it typed with the power of TypeScript.
+Express queries as plain JavaScript objects and get types inferred by TypeScript.

 ```ts
 const query = graphql('Query')({